 Fortunately, comms tools are evolving thick and fast, and there is now a range of employee-focused platforms that allow a variety of different communications.
 And in a typical workplace, there is a need for all manner of interactions – from casual chats with peers to project management among teams.
 Your digital workplace should reflect the myriad ways of conversation, knowledge sharing, and exchanging of ideas that occur daily in your organization.

 This use of video, audio, and quick-fire messaging helps preserve the human side of the now increasingly virtual world.
 These communication tools should also help sustain the individual groups, communities, and teams that make up office life.

 When to use: The need for employee communications channels is constant.
 Ensure all employees are using approved apps that provide everything they need.

 It is possible to broadcast messages directly from your intranet, allowing you to reach your employees during an emergency or in the middle of a crisis.
 This is the epicenter of your crisis comms strategy and will help you to notify your employees when urgent communication is required.

 A crisis could be extreme weather conditions, an unexpected office closure, or a serious incident.
 Any situation – prompted or otherwise – that demands that you get critical information out in a time-sensitive way.
-Broadcasts can be used to send messages out through various channels, like SMS or push notifications, in those instances when you need instant contact.
+Broadcasts can be used to send messages out through various channels, including SMS and email, in those instances when you need instant contact.
 This service allows your users to be notified on their cell phones, without any need to login to the usual company comms channels.